apache/pulsar/site2/docs/functions-package-python.md

 ---

 Python functions support the following three packaging formats:
-- One python file
+- One Python file
 - ZIP file
 - PIP

-## One python file
+## One Python file

-To package a Python function into **one python file**, complete the following steps.
+To package a Python function into **one Python file**, complete the following steps.

 1. Write a Python function.